-MTD-compatible bridging software can be used with spreadsheets or accounting packages to submit the required data to HMRC via an approved API.
-There is no time limit on using this two-step solution as long as the different software packages are connected with digital links.
+Where you use spreadsheets or accounting packages to compile your VAT data, you can use MTD-compatible bridging software to read that data from the spreadsheet or accounting package and submit the required figures to HMRC via an approved API.
+There is no time limit on using this two-step solution to submit VAT returns as long as the different software packages or spreadsheets are connected with digital links.